 Atlanta is only about an hour and twenty minutes away by car, and has some great things to do like visiting the Georgia Aquarium, the Center for Civil and Human Rights, the World of Coca-Cola, MLK House, the Ponce City Market, and Zoo Atlanta.
 There’s also Piedmont Park, Centennial Olympic Park, and the College Football Hall of Fame.
 Or you could go to Topgolf, or the Six Flags over Georgia amusement park.

 The foothills of the Appalachian mountains lie just over an hour from downtown Athens.
 Check out Tallulah Gorge State Park and Raven Cliff Falls for short hikes.
-The North Georgia mountains boasts many small towns with unique small businesses.
+The North Georgia mountains boast many small towns with unique small businesses.
 If you’re in downtown Clayton, check out Wander North Georgia.
-Or, if you feel like visiting Bavaria in Georgia, there’s the alpine village of Helen.
+Or, if you feel like visiting Bavaria in Georgia, there’s the wonderfully kitchy alpine village of Helen.

 Athens boasts two roller skating rinks.
 Athens Skate Inn is close to Habitat ReStore West on the west side of town.
-Their $5/person Wednesday Retro Skate Night is a great deal, as is the $3/person Tuesday night deal at Fun Galaxy.
+Their $8/person Wednesday Retro Skate Night is a great deal, as is the $5/person Tuesday night deal at Fun Galaxy.

-There’s mini putt putt at Funopolis Family Fun Center in Commerce, GA, about a 30-minute drive from Athens.
+There’s mini putt putt and an Escape Room experience at Funopolis Family Fun Center in Commerce, GA, about a 30-minute drive from Athens.